 You may have had your fair share of trial and error, but this needn’t be considered “baggage.”
 If a past folly comes up on a date, focus on the growth and learning that came out of it instead of beating yourself up.
 “Women, in particular, apologize for what they perceive are their shortcomings or to discount themselves,” Durvasula explains.
 “You have lived a full life, no need for apologies.
 Own your mistakes and talk about them as life lessons.”

-Your date will appreciate it when you listen to their mistakes without judgment or unsolicited advice.
+Your date will also appreciate it when you listen to their mistakes without judgment or unsolicited advice.
 “People want to be seen, validated, and accepted—flaws and all,” says Walfish.

 Avoid Making Assumptions